flairNLP/flair/resources/docs/TUTORIAL_3_WORD_EMBEDDING.md

 ```

 Words are now embedded using a concatenation of two different embeddings.
 This means that the resulting embedding
-vector is still a single Pytorch vector.
+vector is still a single PyTorch vector.

 ## Next

 You can now either look into [BERT, ELMo, and Flair embeddings](/resources/docs/TUTORIAL_4_ELMO_BERT_FLAIR_EMBEDDING.md),
 or go directly to the tutorial about [loading your corpus](/resources/docs/TUTORIAL_6_CORPUS.md), which is a